wbhart/mpir/build.vc10/readme.txt

 A Note On Licensing
 ===================

-Files in this distribution that have been created by me for use in building MPIR with Microsoft Visual Studio 2010 are provided under the terms of the LGPL v2.1+ license.
+Files in this distribution that have been created for use in building MPIR with Microsoft Visual Studio 2010 are provided under the terms of the LGPL v2.1+ license.

 The MPIR library uses numerous files which are LGPL v3+ and so the overall license of the library distribution is LGPL v3+.
 Some of